cunningham-lab/group_resources/docs/meeting_notes.md

 - Next week's plan

-  - Taiga and Luhuan will present on contrastiv learning
+  - Taiga and Luhuan will present on contrastive learning